Prevent the Spread of CWD

 - Don't feed wild deer and moose.

 Feeding artificially concentrates animals in one location for extended periods of time, increasing the likelihood for diseases to spread.
 Read more about deer and moose feeding restrictions and the negative impact it has on wildlife.

-View all NYCRR Part 189: Chronic Wasting Disease regulations online for complete details.
+View NYCRR Part 189: Chronic Wasting Disease regulations (link leaves DEC website)for complete details.

 Remove and Dispose of Harvested Carcass Parts Properly